 As they age, many customers develop higher economic “literacy” and skillfully apply it to get the best price.
 In purchasing “need” items, older customers tend to be more bargain-minded, whereas in purchasing “desire” items, they tend to be more value-minded in a holistic sense.

 10. Often project what seems to be contradictory behavior.

 We sometimes characterize older adults as selfish and selfless, penurious and profligate, spontaneous and deliberate, and so on.
 These conflicting attributes lead some to characterize older people as contradictory.
 For example, an older shopper may be penurious in using cents-off coupons in a grocery store, after which she drives off in a Mercedes.
 This is not evidence of contradictory behavior, but an example of the rules of thriftiness applied to basics, and the rules of whole value applied to discretionary expenditures

-The differences in customer motivations and decision processes between customers in the first and second half of life sometimes frustrate many marketers who have yet to figure out how to market to older customers.
+The differences in motivations and decision-making processes between customers in the first and second half of life sometimes frustrate many marketers who have yet to figure out how to market to older customers.
 Until recently, this was not a matter of serious concern because the young dominated the marketplace.
 The young are easier to sell to and analyze.
-Now, with adults over the age of 45 in the majority, marketers are being compelled to figure out the values and behavior of older customers.
+Now, with adults over the age of 50 in the majority, marketers are being compelled to figure out the values and behaviors of older customers.